partridge-tech/chris-blog/README.md

 ### Architecture

 I push code to the repository, which runs a GitHub Actions job, which I should edit if I get around to using a static site generator for this instead of the one lovingly hand-coded HTML webshit that I've been running for a while now, which deploys things to a specific worker bin up in the cloud.
+Additionally - some time later - the repository is mirrored to GitLab and a pipeline runs to serve it on GitLab Pages in case the Worker pools are timing out.
 After that, it presumably operates like this:

 ![I crave death.](https://camo.githubusercontent.com/47ef43ad728becb30430eed1b27dddcc03abd5da/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f7468756d622f642f64322f4368696c645f7363726962626c655f6167655f317931306d2e6a70672f3132383070782d4368696c645f7363726962626c655f6167655f317931306d2e6a7067)